thundernixon/fix-gf-metadata/README.md

 ### Looping add-font through font directories in bulk, and saving the errors

 I've made the following bash script to run `gftools add-font` to all directories of a directory that is passed in.
 Then, I've added it to the `bin` directory of my virtual environment.
+(The venv I'm using is in a central location, rather than in my local google/fonts directory, as I don't want to add any code there).

 ```
 #!/bin/bash